PowerNukkitX/PNX-Document/doc/en-us/dev/java/custom/custom_block.md

 Set the client selection box for this block, you don't usually need to use this method for block that doesn't use custom geometry model, because it's a unit block

+`clientFriction(float friction)`
+Set the client friction factor of this block, which represents the player's movement speed on the block.The larger the value, the faster the movement

 **Step 3: build instance**
 You can choose between two types of build, the default `build` and `customBuild`